meltwater/java-code-styles/README.md

 ## Changes

 - Indentation is 4 spaces (instead of 2) for Java, Groovy, and Kotlin
+- Max line length is 200 (instead of 100)
 - Renamed the formatter to "Meltwater" (instead of "Square")
 - Removed Android specific config